Top places to visit in China

 Great Wall in China, near Beijing

 There are several places to get a good view of the Great Wall .
-The most famous viewing point is Badaling just north of Beijing, but these sights are so popular with tourists it is often over-crowded.
+The most famous viewing point is Badaling just north of Beijing, but this is so popular with tourists it is often over-crowded.
 However Shanhaiguan shān hǎi guān (“The Gate between mountain and the sea”) is an equally impressive location where the Great Wall meets the sea.
 It was heavily fortified to prevent invasion of China along the thin coastal strip.
 The area was fought over during the centuries, it was one of the first actions of the Tang dynasty to build a defensive gate here.
 Above the main East gate are the characters proclaiming it the ‘First gate of the World’ tiān xià dì yī guān.
 It is mostly the fortifications of Ming dynasty date that can be seen today.
 The town of Shanhaiguan has many historic buildings and has a Great Wall museum retelling the amazing story of the construction of the wall.

 Read more…